 NATIONAL HONOR SOCIETIES

-St Joseph High School is the Victor Hugo Chapter of the French National Honor Society.
+St. Joseph High School is the Amaranth Chapter of the English National Honor Society.
 Students must maintain a minimum of a 90 average for 6 consecutive quarters (including midterms and finals) in order to be inducted and then maintain that average along with an overall B average over their involvement.
 Students become eligible in January of junior year, in level III or above, and are available as peer tutors for students in lower levels should help be requested.

 Italian NHS